r00tmebaby/Computer-Networking-Assigment-Cleint-Server/README.md

         3.2 Ste 2 The server compares by lexicographic order the enumeration that each packet hold and swap their places.
 It will place the more significant received number at the front and generate a new string.
 4. The server encrypts the produced string, convert it to a binary string and sends it back to the client
 5. The server print a message that the task is completed and remain in waiting condition to receive new packets

-2nd Run on Server and Client -  joined image